lecritch/neural_networks_p1-chi-sea-dsc/README.md

 # Z is the input from our collecter, the sum of the weights multiplied by the features and the bias

 def sigmoid(z):
+    '''
+    Input the sum of our weights times the pixel intensities, plus the bias Output a number between 0 and 1.

+    '''
     return 1/(1+np.e**(-z))
 ```